Salmon Plumbing Guarantee to ARRIVE ON TIME to your scheduled appointment.

 Split System: Also known as Lo-line system, the collector is on the roof, but the storage tank is on ground, using a pump to recirculate water to the roof unit.
 This works in situations where the roof cannot hold a water tank.
 Some existing water heaters can be retrofitted as solar storage tanks.

 Factors to consider when choosing solar hot water installation:

 As you can see there are a few different options and combinations to consider.
 That’s why we highly recommend that you call us early in the process.
 We will help you make the right choice by evaluating your site, discussing your options and giving you a detailed quote which includes cost comparisons.

 For all our other brochures, manuals and tech specs including commercial products, check out here.

-STC’s are being offered around Australia to lower the cost of going solar, but remember, your payback period depends on the climate, type of system installed, hot water use and the tariff applied.
+Governments are offering STC’s around Australia to lower the cost of going solar.
+Just remember, your payback period depends on the climate, type of system installed, hot water use and the tariff applied.

 The cost of your solar water heater is subsidised by the application of small-scale technology certificates or STC’s.

 STC’s are a form of currency created by the Federal Government and are used to demonstrate compliance with the requirements of the Governments Small Scale Renewable Energy Scheme.

 All solar water heaters installed by us comply with the Renewable Energy Target (RET) Scheme and qualify for Zone 3 STC’s.